nlp-tlp/mudlark/README.rst

 Note that at this stage, the pipeline-based normalisation method that we use is designed for maintenance work orders, but it is also applicable to other domains featuring similar technical language.

+Part of the normalisation stage involves replacing any words appearing in a predefined "corrections dictionary" with suitable replacements.
+You can view this dictionary `here <mudlark/dictionaries/mwo_corrections.csv>`_.
+We also provide options for using your own corrections dictionary, as detailed below.

 ============
 Installation
 ============